-Abruzzo has a lot to offer international buyers.
-It’s somewhere you’ll typically get more house for your money, yet with a long Adriatic coast and dramatic mountains, much of it within striking distance of Rome.
-But what and how to buy when buying property in Abruzzo?
+Although often overlooked, Abruzzo has plenty to offer international buyers.
+You’ll typically get more house for your money than other regions of Italy, yet it has a long Adriatic coast and dramatic mountains.
+Moreover, much of it is within striking distance of Rome.
+But what’s available and where should you start your search when buying property in Abruzzo?

 Abruzzo is a rural region in central, eastern Italy.
 Its countryside, dramatic cliff faces and lush national parks, combined with a more affordable property, have brought it onto the radar of more and more overseas buyers lately.